paylike/plugin-prestashop-1.7/README.md

  ## Changelog

 #### 1.4.0:
+- replaced Tools class with Configuration class in paylikepayment.php file at L770 (to get actual module transaction mode "test/live")

+#### 1.3.0:
 - Updated js SDK to 10.js
 - Updated logic to work with SDK v10 version
 - Removed module version from other files